Hombre2014/Book-store/README.md

     - [x] Should display "Under construction" text only.
 - [x] Styling is not required at this point.

+### Phase 2, create and remove books
+- [x] Configuring the Redux Store
+- [x] Write book's actions and reducer
+- [x] In the React component responsible for adding new books set the data inputs in the local React state (set title and author - NOTE: categories and comments are NOT part of this step).
+Once your new book object is ready to be submitted to Redux store, dispatch a corresponding action.
+- [x] In the React component responsible for removing books - implement that event by dispatching a corresponding action.
+- [x] Use the redux-logger to check if your application is working correctly - Open your browser's console and look for the logger messages.
+Upon every action dispatch, the logger will print:
+  - [x] prev state - the state of the whole Redux store before the current action was dispatched.
+  - [x] action - the action object that is being dispatched.
+  - [x] next state - the state of the Redux store after the current action was dispatched.

 ## Built With

 - Major languages: Javascript